dannyray2805/arch_diag_generator/README.md

-# Heading One Architecture Diagrams Generator using LLM and Python Diagrams Library
+# Architecture Diagrams Generator using LLM and Python Diagrams Library
 ## Key Features

 - **AI-Powered Diagram Generation**: Leverages a local LLM (e.g., `llama3`) to convert architecture descriptions into Python code using the `diagrams` library.